MikeKlocCZ/RNAseq_Developmental-Oscillator_GrosshansLab/README.md

-# Oscillatory Patterns in Expression During the Larval Development of C. Elegans.
+# Oscillatory Patterns in Expression During the Larval Development of C. Elegans
 The repo contains code that reproduces and extends results from the paper [Developmental function and state transitions of a gene expression oscillator in Caenorhabditis elegans](https://www.embopress.org/doi/full/10.15252/msb.20209498) published by the group of Helge Grosshans, Friedrich Miescher Institut, Novartis.

 Here is the description, what the code does: